 Having an idea of what you’ll be eating for the Holidays can reduce stress related to binge eating.
 Speak with your hosts about the type of food they’ll be serving and share some background on your eating disorder in order to avoid triggers.

 Moreover, taking time at the beginning of each week to plan out your meals is one way to cut out binge-eating tendencies.
 By having healthy snacks and meals on hand, you’ll be able to reach for those instead of gravitating towards easy foods, like a bag of chips.
 A study done by NutriNet-Santé showed that, in over 40,000 adults, meal planning led to better diet quality and a lower risk of gaining weight.

 Often thoughts related to binge eating can become compulsory, so it is important to be able to distract yourself once you’ve entered that headspace.
 You could wrap presents, watch TV with your family, or call a friend.

 Increase your protein

 Out of proteins, fats, and carbs, protein is what’s going to make you feel full.
 Protein decreases your level of ghrelin, a hunger hormone, and boosts your levels of peptide YY, which is a hormone that makes you feel full.
 Try adding extra protein to each meal, like shredded chicken into your eggs at breakfast, to keep yourself satiated longer.

 You’ll start by filling out a short medical history that’s reviewed by a team of board-certified physicians and registered nutritionists.
 If you qualify, you may be prescribed medication that can help address binge eating.
 Your prescription will ship straight to your door at no additional cost.
-You’ll be matched with a physician, dietician, and health coach, all of whom will work together to deliver a program specifically for you.
+You’ll be matched with a physician and other resources who can together to deliver a program specifically for you.